pglevy/portfolio/_sections/connections.md

 ---
-title: Links
+title: Connections
-layout: links
+layout: connections
 ---

-## Links & Downloads
+## Connections

 Here are best places online to learn more about me and my work:
 * [LinkedIn](https://www.linkedin.com/in/philipglevy/)